-Course Outcomes (COs): At the end of the course, the student would be able to
+Course Outcomes (COs): On completion of this course, student would be able to

 - CO1.
 Distinguish the basic types of meters used for measurements. - CO2.
 Determine the standardization values of potentiometer. - CO3.
 Calculate the phase angle and ratio errors of instrument transformers. - CO4.
 Compute active and reactive powers in balanced and unbalanced systems. - CO5.
 Calculate unknown resistance, inductance and capacitance of DC and AC bridges - CO6.
 Compute the breakdown strength of transformer oil. - CO7.
 Distinguish the types of transducers